Cardinal George Pell, Former Vatican Official, Sentenced To 6 Years In Prison

 A court-issued gag order had suppressed media reporting of the news until last month.

-Following the sentencing on Wednesday, Vivian Waller, a lawyer for one of the victims read a written statement by her client outside the court.
+Following the sentencing on Wednesday, Vivian Waller, a lawyer for one of the victims, read a written statement by her client outside the court.

 "It is hard for me to allow myself to feel the gravity of this moment, the moment when the sentence is handed down, the moment when justice is done," the man wrote.
 "It is hard for me, for the time being, to take comfort in this outcome.
 I appreciate that the court has acknowledged what was inflicted upon me as a child.
 However, there is no rest for me.
 Everything is overshadowed by the forthcoming appeal."